 Take a Fitness Class

 Some people prefer working out in groups, and if that’s the case, winter doesn’t have to get in your way.
-A wide variety of indoor fitness classes — such as water aerobics, zumba, or yoga — are available to surround you with like-minded individuals and give you that extra incentive to work out.
+A wide variety of indoor fitness classes — such as water aerobics, zumba, yoga, or cycling — are available to surround you with like-minded individuals and give you that extra incentive to work out.
 Many gyms offer classes, and you can also check for free options at your local community center.
 Some health care plans include access to the Silver Sneakers program, which provides a number of different classes to members.

 Swim in an Indoor Pool